 If a problem arises, it is very important that you and your roommate speak openly and honestly about it.
 As soon as you have a problem, discuss it with your roommate.
 It is very important not to talk badly about your roommate to others.
 Make an effort to consider your roommate's point of view.

 Have Realistic Expectations

 It isn't very common for roommates to become best friends.
 We recommend you take this opportunity that being in college affords to develop friendships with other students while building a good relationship with your roommate.

 Having a roommate is a great learning experience.
 You could very well be living with someone whose appearance, tastes, ideas, childhood, family, culture, religion, and values are very different from your own.
 This is your opportunity to see the world from a new perspective.

 Conflicts and misunderstandings may occur between roommates.
-We strongly recommend that students work together to resolve any conflicts or misunderstandings.
-While parents may feel the need to intervene, it is important to allow the students to work out the conflict since the ability to do so will help students in the professional world long after graduation.
+We strongly recommend that students work together to resolve conflicts or misunderstandings.
+While parents may feel the need to intervene, it is important to allow the students to work out the conflict as the ability to do so will help students in the professional world long after graduation.
 If roommates cannot reach a mutually satisfactory resolution to a disagreement after talking to each other, your RA is trained and ready to assist.
 Your RA can pull out your Roommate Contract and help you and your roommate work through any issues to make your living environment better.